 • Manila – One of the world's largest NRW projects, in partnership with the local utility Maynilad, culminating in savings of more than 700 million liters (185 million gallons) of potable water every day, which slashed the leaks in half and brought fresh water to 2.6 million residents for the first time.

 • Bahamas – Miya is currently implementing a 10-year mega-scale project, estimated at $90 million.
 Between 2013 and 2016, Miya led to savings of 18.4 billion liters (4.05 billion imperial gallons), exceeding targets by 5 billion liters (1.15 billion imperial gallons).

 • Jamaica – Miya is currently implementing a unique 5-year co-managed project estimated at $42.5 million.
 Focusing on KSA's high NRW rate of 55%, Miya has targeted to substantially reduce NRW to 30%.

-For its mega-scale project in Manila, where it partnered with local utility Mayniland, Miya was awarded the prestigious 2013 IWA Global Project Innovation Award in the Development - Drinking Water Supply category, and the 2014 IWA Asia Pacific Regional Project Innovation Award, in the Operations/Management category.
-Miya was also shortlisted for the prestegious 2014 GWI Performance Initiative of the Year Prize, for its joint project with Bahamas local utility WSC.
+For its mega-scale project in Manila, where it partnered with local utility Maynilad, Miya was awarded the prestigious 2013 IWA Global Project Innovation Award in the Development - Drinking Water Supply category, and the 2014 IWA Asia Pacific Regional Project Innovation Award, in the Operations/Management category.
+Miya was also shortlisted for the prestigious 2014 GWI Performance Initiative of the Year Prize, for its joint project with Bahamas local utility WSC.